Skip to main content

 Our Patient Education section gives you information about the liver transplant process, from being evaluated as a candidate, what to expect during the procedure, and aftercare.

-An evaluation is scheduled to see how advanced your liver disease is, as well as to ensure that the rest of your body is healthy enough to manage a liver transplant.
-While waiting for an organ, you will receive a thorough yearly examination.
+While waiting for an organ, you will receive a comprehensive yearly examination.
 This is because livers can become available quickly, and you need to be physically ready for liver transplantation at short notice.

 When a suitable donor becomes available, a donor transplant coordinator will call you.